Downtown San Bernardino: Norman F. Feldheym Central Library

 The Norman F. Feldheym Central Library is the flagship of the San Bernardino Public Library system.
 It opened on September 30, 1985, and is the city's fifth central library building since the first one was operated out of a rented house in 1891.
-Architects Gregory Villanueva and Oscar Arnoni designed the 64000 sqft $6 million facility, which was named in honor of the late Rabbi Norman F. Feldheym.
+Architects Gregory Villanueva and Oscar Arnoni designed the 64000 sqft $6 million facility, which was named in honor of Rabbi Norman F. Feldheym.
 The library provides a number of cultural enrichment programs for youth and adults in the local community.
 Partnering with the San Bernardino City Unified School District, the library supports a community Reading Festival for third-graders and their families.
 The library also sponsors an annual book fair at Cal State San Bernardino, reading clubs, and an "Academy of Public Scholars" critical review club devoted to works of Continental philosophy.

 City Hall

 San Bernardino's third City Hall was built by John M. Cooper in 1937-1938 and demolished in 1969.

 San Bernardino's current City Hall, its fourth iteration, is a six-story building designed in 1963 by César Pelli to reflect the urban environment around it.
 Completed in 1972, the City Hall is modernist in style, has curtain walls, and is clad entirely in glass, with slim aluminum mullions.
 Parts of the building are raised off the ground by pilotis.